Let's talk Sphynx

 The Sphynx anatomy is such that they are sound all around, even though they look fairly delicate.
 Perhaps it’s the absence of fur—but they are in reality hardy cats, and that includes their mid-region.
 Often called a pot belly, their tummy is firm and taut, as if they’ve just finished a big bowl of kibble.
 What to feed a Sphynx cat, then?
 Ironically, because of their lack of hair, they should eat more than other cats who would normally have enough plush covering to keep themselves warm.
 Because of this, breeders greenlight eating kibble at will—food left out to snack on.

-Your veterinarian may also discuss your Sphynx’s weight management as a preventive measure.
+Your vet may also discuss your Sphynx cat’s weight management as a preventive measure.
 These simple tools can help you stay on top of potential problems.

 Sphynx cat standing with one paw raised on a decorative wooden table